cs1302uga/cs1302-styleguide/README.md

 ### ArrayTypeStyle

-You should use the Java style for array type declarations and not the C style.
+You must use the Java style for array type declarations and not the C style.

 ```java
 public static void main(String[] args) { // Java style; valid style